chel-007/channel-ai/_authors/jill.md

 ---
-short_name: jill
+short_name: Chel
-name: Jill Smith
+name: Chelsea Ash
-position: Chief Editor
+position: Machine Learner
 ---
-Jill is an avid fruit grower based in the south of France.
+Chel is currently a student of Machine Learning Specialization Courses and plans to do anything possible to become a near-expert in the field in a not soo long while xD.Also a Lone-writer on Channel-AI ,,Ted is just a figure head author generated from Jekyll.SPOILER!
+He likes friut a lot